DEV-learn-co-students/fe-getting-to-know-html-compliance-test/README.md

 ### Typography

 We are given a range of tags to define the look and importance of our typography.
-Here are a few:
+Here are a few high use typography elements,

 #### Headings